input-output-hk/jormungandr/doc/jcli/transaction.md

 ## Add fee and change address

 We want to get the change in the same address that we are sending from (the *associated address* of the utxo).
 We also specify how to compute the fees.
-You can leave out the `-fee-constant 5 --fee-coefficient 2` part if those are both 0.
+You can leave out the `--fee-constant 5 --fee-coefficient 2` part if those are both 0.

 ```sh
 jcli transaction finalize  ca1q09u0nxmnfg7af8ycuygx57p5xgzmnmgtaeer9xun7hly6mlgt3pjyknplu --fee-constant 5 --fee-coefficient 2 --staging tx